varshithams/portfolio/final-project-part-two.md

 | Website Feedback            | What specific changes or additions would you suggest to make our website a more effective tool in the fight against plastic pollution in the ocean?|

-Text here!

 ## Interview findings
-> Detail the findings from your interviews.
-Do not include PII.
-Capture specific insights where possible.

-Text here!

 | Questions               | Interview 1 (briefly describe) | Interview 2 | Interview 3 |
 |-------------------------|--------------------------------|-------------|-------------|